NHS St Helens CCG are holding Annual General Meeting on Friday 6th of July at Mansion house in Victoria Park – all welcome. Click here to learn more.

 Find out more about why the Friends & Family Test is important in this short NHS video.

-- You can still have appointments with any of our clinicians, not just your Named GP.
+· Please remember, you can still talk to and have appointments with any of our clinicians, not just your Named GP and we recommend you read the frequently asked questions below.

 Why have I been allocated a named GP?